cybozu-go/sabakan/SPEC.md

 `bmc-ipv4-range-size`  | int    | Size of the address range to divide the pool (bit counts).
 `bmc-ipv4-range-mask`  | int    | The subnet mask for a divided range.

+### Setting the index of a node

+Upon node registration, sabakan sets the index in rack of the node.

+Nodes whose role is "boot" will have `node-index-offset` as its index in rack.
+Other nodes will have an index ranging from `node-index-offset + 1` to `node-index-offset + max-nodes-in-rack`.

 ### Assigning static IPv4 addresses to Node OS

-Sabakan computes static IP addresses for a node OS as follows (pseudo code):
+Sabakan computes static IPv4 addresses for a node OS as follows (pseudo code):

 ```go
 rack := node.RackNumber